alexa-samples/amazon-kendra-skill-sample-python/Module-4/README.md

 from ask_sdk_core.api_client import DefaultApiClient
 ```

 You’ll also need to update this at the bottom of your code, where you register your handlers.
-Replace `sb = SkillBuilder()` with
+Replace `sb = SkillBuilder()` with this:
 ```
 sb = CustomSkillBuilder(api_client=DefaultApiClient())
 ```